XaMiNeZH/engineering-schools-AST-prep-guide/README.md

 I can also make this sound a bit more like a “lesson learned” so it inspires other students and gives them a clear takeaway: “Start early, even if you’re in a CS-heavy program.”

-> ⚠️ **Note:** I was specifically focused on IT-related engineering cycles like Software Engineering, Data Engineering, Cybersecurity, AI, and Robotics.
-> I wasn’t aiming for other cycles such as Mechanical, Electrical, or Industrial Engineering.